alexxRT/VichMaty/laba_3/README.md

 # 3 lab
 ## Theory
-In this lab we practiced fixed point iteration and Newton iteraton methods for solving a non-linear equation and system of its:
+In this lab we practiced MPI and Newton iteraton methods for solving a non-linear equation and system.

 ### Non-linear equation:

 $$ F(x) = 2lg(x) - x/2 + 1 $$

 ![](results/equation_plot.png)

 ### MPI:

 1) I localized all solutions using theorem of intermidiate value, using LocalizeZeros().
 Example of my function output: